DaveEveritt/DaveEveritt/README.md

 > That's it!
 The Action runs everyday at 00.00 UTC"

 which makes the rest of the text look optional.

-So far, I just **cannot** get this to work, despite following the instructions twice…

 ---